yidinghe/jungle_chess_ar_cloud_anchor_android/README.md

 </div>

 ## Instructions
-Animal Chess AR is an Android AR version Animal Chess Game which created by using Google AR Core.
+Animal Chess AR is an Android AR version Animal Chess Game which created by using Google AR Core and CloudAnchor.
 #### To build this application, following techniques are used:
 - AR Core 1.2.0
-- Scenefrom SDK 1.0.0
+- Scenefrom SDK 1.0.1

 ## Development Steps
 - 渲染7*9的棋盘， 然后放置